 Apart from sympathy, these acts also gave the group an initial capital of over 90,000 pesetas.
 Among other things handed over to the organisation was one of the typewriters taken from Garriga's house.
 This found its way into the hands of José G., a member of a recently-arrived delegation from France, which had been escorted across the Pyrenees by the veteran guerrilla fighter, Francisco Denis, better known to his friends as 'El Catalá'.

-The group took great care in establishing themselves and preparing their plans, for their immediate enemy was Commissar Eduardo Quintela Boveda2 who led a highlyEl Asturiano gave a malicious grin-no doubt he felt the reason for the fright was the fact that he was carrying all the money from the robbery.
+The group took great care in establishing themselves and preparing their plans, for their immediate enemy was Commissar Eduardo Quintela Boveda2 who led a highly-organised, efficient and ruthless intelligence service, and was capable of the most devious machinations.